Fart Lover Supreme - Donald Rump - E-Book

 * * *

 By the time Kimberly had explained to the staff that the guy she’d thrown out the window didn’t deserve anyone’s sympathy and that he’d been stalking her for the better part of a year, their order was ready.
 Such a tall tale she’d spun that the manager felt compelled to refund their money and prepared the food herself.
-Kimberly pocketed the cash without a glance at Murray, who was seated at the table with piles of hot sauce and napkins like a good little cuck.
-She proudly walked over to the table, set the tray down, spun around, and plopped down in her chair.
+Kimberly pocketed the cash without a glance at Murray, who was seated at the table with piles of hot sauce and napkins like a good, little cuck.
+She proudly walked over to the table, set the tray down, spun around, and plopped down in the chair.

 “Yeah, no problem.”
 Murray reached out again.